about this course // syllabus

 All members of the class (both students and instructor) can expect to:

-• Participate and Contribute: All students are expected to participate by sharing ideas and contributing to the learning environment.
+Participate and Contribute: All students are expected to participate by sharing ideas and contributing to the learning environment.
 This entails preparing, following instructions, and engaging respectfully and thoughtfully with others.

-• Help Everyone Learn: Part of how we learn together is by learning from one another.
+Help Everyone Learn: Part of how we learn together is by learning from one another.
 To do this effectively, we need to be patient with each other, identify ways we can assist others, and be open-minded to receiving help and feedback from others.
-Don’t hesitate to contact me to ask for assistance or offer suggestions that might help us learn better.
+Don’t hesitate to contact us to ask for assistance or offer suggestions that might help us learn better.

 Absences

+Attendance is important because we will develop our knowledge in part through in-class activities that require your active engagement.
+We’ll have discussions, small-group activities, and do other work during class that will be richer for your presence, and that you won’t be able to benefit from if you are not there.
 That said, if you are feeling ill, please stay home to heal and avoid infecting your classmates.
 Please take absences only when necessary, so when they are necessary, your prior attendance will have positioned you for success.

 Student Workload and Time Use